You can build a real-time data warehouse by using the real-time write capability of Elasticsearch.

 Parameter Description Data source The Elasticsearch data source that you configured.
 In this example, you can select only an Elasticsearch data source.

 If no data source is available, click New data source on the right to add a data source on the Data Source page.
-For more information, see Configure an Elasticsearch connection.
+For more information, see Add an Elasticsearch data source.

-- Index Type: This parameter is available for Elasticsearch V5.X, V6.X, or earlier.
+- Index Type: This parameter is available only for Elasticsearch V6.X, V5.X, or earlier.

 - If you use an Elasticsearch cluster whose version is earlier than V7.10, this parameter has the following valid values: true, false, and strict.